Understand the bigger picture of data available in Meiro

 |The number of customers identified per source(2)||

 Shows the data sources that hold the highest/lowest amount of customers.
-This can help to see which data sources are the most helpful for collecting the data about customers.
+It can help to see which data sources are the most helpful for collecting the data about customers.

-The chart above websites and Marketo collect the highest amount of customer data, while Net promotes score the lowest.
+The chart above websites and Marketo collect the highest customer data, while Net promotes scores the lowest.

 |The number of events per event type(1)||

-Shows how many actions customers performed, type of actions performed and on which platforms your customer is engaging the most with your brand.
+Shows how many actions customers performed, the type of actions performed, and on which platforms your customer is engaging the most with your brand.